RevenueCat/docs/docs/dashboard-and-metrics/charts/monthly-recurring-revenue-movement-chart.md

 [New MRR] - [Churned MRR] = MRR Movement

 ## Sample query from Scheduled Data Exports
 With our [Scheduled Data Exports](/integrations/scheduled-data-exports), you can get daily exports of your transactions from RevenueCat to reproduce and customize measures like this one that are provided by RevenueCat.

-import mrrMovementContent from "!!raw-loader!@site/code_blocks/integrations/scheduled-data-exports_11.pgsql";

-<RCCodeBlock tabs={[
-{ type: 'pgsql', content: mrrMovementContent, name: 'MRR Movement' }
-]} />
+You can find the full set of available sample queries [here](/integrations/scheduled-data-exports#sample-queries-for-revenuecat-measures).

 ## FAQs